 - Pros: Pellet stoves use compressed sawdust pellets, burning cleaner and producing fewer pollutants than traditional wood.
 They are also highly efficient and require less frequent refueling.

 - Cons: Pellets must be manufactured and transported, which adds to their environmental footprint.
-Additionally, pellet stoves require electricity to operate, making them dependent on grid power.
+Additionally, pellet stoves require electricity to operate, making them dependent on grid or microgrid power.

 - High-Efficiency Wood Stoves: